DopplerHQ/awesome-bots/readme.md

 * [VoiceLabs](http://voicelabs.co/) - Voice analytics for Alexa and Google Assistant, free and live in 10 minutes
 * [Opearlo Analytics](https://analytics.opearlo.com/) - Track the usage of your Alexa Voice Apps
 * [Witlingo](http://www.witlingo.com/) - Witlingo is a full stack Software as a Service product that enables you to continually learn about your conversations.
 We provide out-of-the-box Analytics that measure how your conversation is performing for your customers
-* [Chatmetrics](https://chatmetrics.io/) - Engagement platform for bots.
+* [ChatMetrics](https://chatmetrics.io/) - Engagement platform for bots.
 People try your bot every day and leave.
 Get them to come back.
 Reactivate up to 27% of inactive users and improve retention
+* [Wordhop](https://www.wordhop.io/) - Wordhop enables humans and AI to work together to enhance customer service, drive eCommerce transactions, and keep customers engaged in conversation
+* [Dimon](https://dimon.co/) - Dimon enables bot and chatbot owners to identify and fix issues in their bot conversations

 #### Marketing
 * [bCRM](https://bcrm.com/) - CRM for Marketers and Customer Support Staff in the chatbot world